 February 3, 2004 - Law enforcement sources say that a letter addressed to the White House was intercepted in November 2003 after it was found to contain ricin.
 Ricin was also found in a letter in October 2003 at a postal handling facility in Greenville, South Carolina.
 Both letters are under federal investigation.
 The letter in Greenville was addressed to the Department of Transportation and demanded that changes in truckers' sleep/work schedules not be implemented.

 July 28, 2004 - The FBI announces that three jars of baby food, in two separate incidents, have been contaminated with ground castor beans.
 The incidents took place in Irvine, California.

 February 22, 2008 - A small amount of ricin, an anarchist handbook and firearms are found in a Las Vegas hotel room.
 The FBI is called in and later declares to media that it does not seem terroristic in nature.

 March 1, 2008 - Roger Von Bergendorff, a California resident, is named as the occupant of the Las Vegas hotel room.
 Bergendorff had been rushed to the hospital on February 14th due to respiratory problems.

 April 16, 2008 - Bergendorff is charged with possession of a biological toxin, possession of unregistered firearms and possession of firearms not identified by serial number.
-He faces up to 30 years in prison if found guilty.

 April 28, 2008 - Thomas Tholen of Utah, Bergendorff's cousin, pleads not guilty on charges he knew about the creation of ricin and did not report it.
 Investigators believe Bergendorff's ricin was created in Tholen's basement.